 Crites also revealed to the government informant that in a 1986 raid, federal agents took 32 of his pots but overlooked a hidden safe and the most damning evidence — a ledger of a lifetime of trading that named people he dealt with.
 He also was recorded saying the safe contained a mummified eagle.

-On Sept.
-14, 2008, the informant watched Crites dig up the ancient burial site, kicking out a skull on the third shovelful.
-Spooked, Crites and another man covered up the remains without recovering any artifacts.
+At another point, the informant said he watched Crites dig up an ancient burial site, kicking out a skull on the third shovelful.
+Spooked, Crites and another man covered up the remains without trying to recover any artifacts.

-"Wish that fella had still been intact, the skeleton, I mean," Crites was recorded saying at a site in San Juan County, Utah.
+"Wish that fella had still been intact, the skeleton I mean," Crites was recorded saying at a site in San Juan County.